hbghlyj/Unembed-PDF-base14-fonts-in-LaTeX/README.md

 | original | 102 KB|
 | processed | 13.4 KB|

-Note: The original PDF is compiled by pdflatex (with default font map) and without `mathastext` package.
+Differences: The original PDF is compiled by `pdflatex` engine (with default font map) and without `mathastext` package.